Keene, New Hampshire: Geography

-According to the United States Census Bureau, the city has a total area of 96.7 sqkm, of which 96.1 sqkm are land and 0.7 sqkm are water, the latter comprising 0.69% of the town.
+According to the United States Census Bureau, the city has a total area of 96.7 sqkm, of which 96.1 sqkm are land and 0.7 sqkm (0.69%) is covered by water.
 Keene is drained by the Ashuelot River.
 The highest point in Keene is the summit of Grays Hill in the city's northwestern corner, at 1388 ft above sea level.
 Keene is entirely within the Connecticut River watershed, with all of the city except for the northwestern corner draining to the Connecticut via the Ashuelot.

 State highways converge on Keene from nine directions.
 New Hampshire Route 9 leads northeast to Concord, the state capital, and west to Brattleboro, Vermont.
 Route 10 leads north to Newport and southwest to Northfield, Massachusetts.
 Route 12 leads northwest to Walpole and Charlestown and southeast to Winchendon, Massachusetts.
 Route 101 leads east to Peterborough and Manchester, Route 32 leads south to Swanzey, then to Athol, Massachusetts, and Route 12A leads north to Surry and Alstead.
 A limited-access bypass used variously by Routes 9, 10, 12, and 101 passes around the north, west, and south sides of downtown.

 Keene is served by Dillant–Hopkins Airport, located just south of the city in Swanzey.